October 2025 - Colorado State University, USA

 The next SWAT Conference & Workshops will be held 20-24 October, 2025 at Colorado State University in Fort Collins, Colorado, USA.

-Colorado State University is organizing an International Soil and Water Assessment Tool (SWAT) Conference and Workshops in collaboration with the USDA-ARS and Texas A&M AgriLife Research.
+Colorado State University is organizing an International Soil and Water Assessment Tool (SWAT) Conference (22-24 October) and Workshops (20-21 October) in collaboration with the USDA-ARS and Texas A&M AgriLife Research.
 The conference has become the most important scientific gathering for international experts and institutions in the field of river basin management.

 CSU Logo